HarshBalwanix/Geobot/README.md

 # GeoBot Flutter

 GeoBot Flutter is a mobile application built with Flutter that provides information about various geospatial topics.
-It includes features such as [list some of the key features here].
+It includes features listed below.

 ## Table of Contents